 6.19.
 Market Advisories

 6.19.1.
-A Market Advisory is a notification by the IMO to Market Participants, Network Operators and System Management of an event that will, or is likely to, significantlymay impact on market operations.
+A Market Advisory is a notification by the IMO to Market Participants, Network Operators and System Management of an event that the IMO reasonably considers will, or is likely to, significantlymay impact on market operations.

 6.19.2.
 The IMO must issue a Market Advisory for future potential events described in clause 6.19.1 if the IMO considers there to be a high probability that the event will occur within 48 hours of the time of issue.